 S band Radio

-Since the scientific payload data comprises mainly of images, a high data rate of at least 250 kbps is necessary in order to acquire the data in its entirety, while maintaining the mimimum power consumption possible.
-Microchip’s AT86RF233 transceiver was incorporated in our design and the radio has the general characteristics:
+Since the scientific payload data comprises mainly of images, a high data rate is necessary in order to acquire the data in its entirety, while maintaining the minimum power consumption possible.
+The radio has the following general characteristics:

 - Framing: CCSDS 132.0-B-2